rdgao/rdgao.github.io/_posts/2024-01-01-neuroAI-vs-AI4Neuro-1.md

 > "Computational neuroscience focuses on the description of biologically plausible neurons (and neural systems) and their physiology and dynamics, and **it is therefore not directly concerned** with biologically unrealistic models used in connectionism, control theory, cybernetics, quantitative psychology, machine learning, artificial neural networks, artificial intelligence and computational learning theory;"

 If this resonates with you, I'm afraid you are one of these weird people, like me, that is into biology but can't deal with the mess in a wetlab.
+You probably also go to the *other* [Computational Neuroscience conference][other_cns].
 But if you actually believe that modern computational neuroscience is not concerned with machine learning and artificial neural networks, well, I don't know what blissful hole you live under, but you should come out and play with the rest of us.

 On the other hand, you might shrug and say, "well, what's the alternative to studying neural computation?"